 - Clarify institutional assessment practices by expanding the definition of public funding practices to encompass all public funding channels.
 This includes not only direct sovereign lending but also indirect forms such as funding via treasury agencies or development banks.
 The revised approach also recognises horizontal coordination between sub-sovereigns as part of our analysis of the distribution of revenue powers for sub-sovereign government tiers, ensuring a more comprehensive reflection of the full range of revenue distribution mechanisms available in different jurisdictions. - Fully integrate ESG factors into the core analytical framework.
+Previously, ESG considerations were assessed across separate components and allowed for limited adjustments based on additional environmental or social factors.
 In the revised approach, ESG is now fully embedded in the Individual Credit Profile in a dedicated pillar weighted at 20%: Governance (10%), Social Factors (7.5%), and Environmental Factors (2.5%).
 The update aligns the treatment of ESG factors more closely with other dimensions of credit risk by distributing relevant risk drivers across core analytical pillars.
-The update also acknowledges the limited immediate fiscal relevance of environmental factors for many sub-sovereigns due to sovereign-level cost absorption. - Refine the Individual Credit Profile (ICP) scoring framework through: - Continued use of the debt-to-operating revenue ratio as the primary quantitative indicator of debt burden, with the payback ratio (gross debt to operating balance) applied qualitatively to provide additional context on debt sustainability. - o A more structured approach to assessing contingent liabilities, covering both explicit and implicit exposures. - Clarified liquidity assessment criteria, allowing high scores where strong central or alternative funding access exists, even with limited cash reserves. - Continued use of GDP per capita as the primary indicator of income and tax capacity, with unemployment rate applied qualitatively to provide additional context on labour market strength. - Introduce typical score characteristics for each component within both the Institutional Framework and the ICP, providing clearer definitions of what scores represent.
+The proposal also acknowledges the limited immediate fiscal relevance of environmental factors for many sub-sovereigns due to sovereign-level cost absorption. - Refine the Individual Credit Profile (ICP) scoring framework through: - Continued use of the debt-to-operating revenue ratio as the primary quantitative indicator of debt burden, with the payback ratio (gross debt to operating balance) applied qualitatively to provide additional context on debt sustainability. - A more structured approach to assessing contingent liabilities, covering both explicit and implicit exposures. - Clarified liquidity assessment criteria, allowing high scores where strong central or alternative funding access exists, even with limited cash reserves. - Continued use of GDP per capita as the primary indicator of income and tax capacity, with unemployment rate applied qualitatively to provide additional context on labour market strength. - Introduce typical score characteristics for each component within both the Institutional Framework and the ICP, providing clearer definitions of what scores represent.
 This enhances transparency, analytical consistency, and comparability across assessments. - Implement editorial and structural improvements, including streamlined wording and improved clarity throughout the methodology.